tklowe/CodeMath/README.md

 CodeMath is an android app that Calculates you tip.

-If I had to describe this project in three (3) emojis, they would be:  money,money,money
+If I had to describe this project in three (3) emojis, they would be:💵🍽️💳
 ## Application Features

 <!-- (This is a comment) Please be sure to change the [ ] to [x] for any features you completed.
 If a feature is not checked [x], you might miss the points for that item! -->